nullbitsco/docs/snap/build_guide_en.md

 If building with the optional rotary encoder, speaker, or OLED display in place of the programmable macro keys, fit and solder each in the position each shown.
 After soldering, clean with rubbing alcohol and use the snips to clip the pins as close to the PCB as possible.
 Do not clip the large support pins on the encoder.

+Include a picture of the OLED position on top of the diodes so you can see that it doesn't sit flush.

 | ![](https://github.com/nullbitsco/docs/raw/main/snap/build_guide_img/image029.jpg) | ![](https://github.com/nullbitsco/docs/raw/main/snap/build_guide_img/image030.jpg) | ![](https://github.com/nullbitsco/docs/raw/main/snap/build_guide_img/image031.jpg) |
 | --- | --- | --- |